 How Long Does IT Take to Become a Dental Hygienist?

-A career as a dental hygienist requires anywhere from 2-3 years of school, including pre-requisites and any licensing examinations.
-Many graduates may find jobs with as little as an associate's degree or, in some cases, a certificate.
-However, depending on the type of advancement someone wants in his or her career, a bachelor or master's degree might be more desirable.
+Many dental hygienist graduates may find jobs with as little as an associate's degree or, in some cases, a certificate.
+However, depending on the type of advancement someone wants in his or her career, a bachelor's or master's degree might be more desirable.

 Becoming a Dental Hygienist